Fabulang/quiz/en/prison-duties.md

    * her behaviour undermined the government
    * she was accused of treason
-   * she played music that was considered immoral
+   * she played music that was considered obscene
    * she attacked government buildings

 2. Harriet is often allowed out of her cell